 Broad sets of applicability.

-Currently IEEE 802.15.6-2012 Wireless BAN enables a wide variety of medical, fitness and entertainment applications based on the unique capabilities of UWB technology such as low power consumption, sensing and communication.
+Currently IEEE Std 802.15.6-2012 Wireless Body Area Network (BAN) enables a wide variety of medical, fitness and entertainment applications based on the unique capabilities of Ultra-Wide Band (UWB) technology such as low power consumption, sensing and communication.

-Enhancements to IEEE 802.15.6a enable medical applications with higher dependabilityas well as interactions with vehicle body area networks.
+Enhancements of IEEE 802.15.6a enable medical applications with higher dependability than IEEE Std 802.15.6, as well as interactions with Vehicle Body Area Networks (VBAN).
+A Human Body Area Network (HBAN) coordinator can interact with a VBAN coordinator as they are part of the same 802.15.6a specification.
+An example use case is about a senior car driver, monitoring health (HBAN) and safety for preventing car incidents (VBAN).

 Multiple vendors and numerous users.

 There is identified interest and support for the outcome of this project from individuals